 There is something special about entering a medina; they are often hectic, filled with various forms of transportation with travellers attempting to negotiate the narrow streets and merchants.
 They are a labyrinth of tiny alleyways which adds to the appeal, it is great exploring them, getting lost and finding a hidden secret around the next corner.

-Every medina seems to have its own character and although they may initially appear to look similar, they are different, each with a unique appeal.
+Every medina seems to have its own character and although they may initially seem to look similar, they are different, each with a unique appeal.

 Marrakech – Medina of the many

 Marrakech is Morocco’s most popular destination filled with tourists seeking an introduction to the Berber culture.